-The command frama-c-script make-template can be used to generate the Makefile from a template.
-The user must fill in the following information, required for running an Eva analysis:
+The command frama-c-script build can be used to generate the Makefile from a template.
+To run an analysis with Eva, the following information is necessary:

-- machdep : architectural information about the system where the code will run: integer type sizes, compiler, OS, etc. See section 5.4 for more details. - preprocessing flags : options given to the C preprocessor, mainly macros (-D) and include directories (-I). - list of sources : the actual list of source files that make a logical unit (e.g. a test case or a whole program), without duplicate function definitions. - main function : the function where the analysis will start; it is often main, but not always.
+machdep: architectural information about the system where the code will run: integer type sizes, compiler, OS, etc. See section 5.4 for more details.

+preprocessing flags: options given to the C preprocessor, mainly macros (-D) and include directories (-I).

+list of sources: the actual list of source files that make a logical unit (e.g. a test case or a whole program), without duplicate function definitions.

+main function: the function where the analysis will start; it is often main, but not always.

 (Note: Frama-C itself thes not require a main function, but plug-ins such as Eva do.)